-- A student told admissions representative that he had a disability (anxiety and depression). - The student later reported that the admissions representative did not refer him to the school's Disability Services Office. - The student did not independently seek accommodation from Disability Services, nor identify himself to Disability Services as an individual with a disability. - The summer following the student's first term of enrollment, he experienced increased emotional symptoms and was diagnosed as bipolar.
+- A student (let's call him "John") told admissions representative that he had a disability (anxiety and depression). - The student later reported that the admissions representative did not refer him to the school's Disability Services Office. - The student did not independently seek accommodation from Disability Services, nor identify himself to Disability Services as an individual with a disability. - The summer following the student's first term of enrollment, he experienced increased emotional symptoms and was diagnosed as bipolar.
 At school, the student engaged in cutting behaviors, uncontrolled crying, and persistently discussed his problems with other students.